Standards-based, Open-source Middleware for Predictive Analytics Applications

 Full software stack

-The Java API for PMML (JPMML) software project provides a right Java-based tool for every PMML job.
+The Java PMML API software project provides a right Java-based tool for every PMML job.
 End user-facing components are equipped with command-line and/or REST interface, which enables integration with alternative application platforms.

 - Layered library architecture.
 Specialized, high-level APIs are derived from common low-level APIs.
 Simple and minimalistic dependency graph.
 Automatic assembly of 5 to 10 MB application-oriented library sets.